Troubleshooting editor performance and playback issues

 None of that worked?
 Contact support

-Most performance issues are resolved by addressing one of the above issues (in particular the first one about big projects), but if they don’t fix your problem, contact support and we’ll take a look!
+Most performance issues are resolved by addressing one of the above issues (in particular, the first one about big projects), but if they don’t fix your problem, contact support or reply to an open request, and we’ll take a look!